 Sullivan was known to have labored over this design for a good three years.
 He worked alongside his associate of two decades, George Elmslie, who was the chief draftsman and ornament designer, to detail the ornament for this building.
 Sullivan came up with a three-part construction plan.
 The first section would be built in 1899 along Madison Street: it was three bays wide and nine stories tall.
 The large corner section was built between 1903-1904 and rose twelve stories.
 Sullivan never saw the implementation of his third section, because by the time it came to be, D.H.
 Burnham had been put on the job – five additional bays on State Street – which followed Sullivan’s plans.

 The Schlesinger & Mayer store opened in October of 1903.
 But the company was struggling under mounting debt and in 1904 Mayer chose to retire.
-They sold their building and merchandise to Henry Selfridge (a key player in Marshall Field’s success), who in turn sold it to the Carson Pirie Scott retail firm, who had lost their lease on a building across the street from Marshall Field’s.
+They sold their building and merchandise to Harry Selfridge (a key player in Marshall Field’s success), who in turn sold it to the Carson Pirie Scott retail firm, who had lost their lease on a building across the street from Marshall Field’s.

 Carson’s was not interested in bringing the famously difficult Sullivan back, so they hired the amenable Daniel Burnham instead to complete the last addition in 1906.